Key Concepts in Film & Media Criticism – FMMC 0360, Fall 2021

-Note that this syllabus is still a work-in-progress, to be further developed in the first week or two of classes
+Note that this syllabus is still a work-in-progress, to be further developed throughout the semester

 MW 2:50–4:05pm – Axinn 104

 Screening : M 7:30 – 10:30pm – Axinn 232

 Peer Writing Tutor: John McCulloch

 This writing-intensive seminar takes a close look at four key theoretical concepts for film & media criticism: textuality, authorship, genre, and narrative.
 How do we understand the boundaries between any film “text” and its broader intertextual contexts?
 How does authorship frame our understanding of the style and ethics of any given film?
 How do genre categories help us make sense of films and media, as well as their cultural contexts?
 How do films and media tell stories in distinctive and innovative ways?
 Through theoretical readings and exemplary screenings, we will learn to become sharper critics of films and media.